The Clusters Hiding in Plain Sight (CHiPS) survey: A first discovery of a massive nearby cluster around PKS1353-341: Summary

-We also provide an introduction to the \textit{CHiPS} survey as an all-sky survey, designed to find misidentified centrally concentrated galaxy cluster or clusters hosting central QSOs in previous X-ray surveys.
-More details about the \textit{CHiPS} survey will be available in an upcoming paper.
+We have also provided an introduction to the CHiPS survey as an all-sky survey designed to find centrally concentrated galaxy cluster or clusters hosting central QSOs misidentified in previous X-ray surveys.
+More details about the CHiPS survey will be available in an upcoming paper.

-The discovery of a new galaxy cluster implies that the \textit{CHiPS} survey has the potential to increase the number of quasar-BCG clusters.
-This in turn should improve our understanding of the relation between cooling and feedback processes in the cores of clusters.
-In addition, the survey could discover new starburst-BCG clusters, and possibly answering the uniqueness question of the Phoenix cluster.
-Lastly, we will be able to use the survey to help estimate the completeness of previous X-ray surveys, as most current surveys are biased against clusters with central X-ray bright point sources, and give better constraints on several cosmological parameters.
+The discovery of a new galaxy cluster implies that the CHiPS survey has the potential to increase the number of quasar-BCG clusters.
+This should improve our understanding of the relation between cooling and feedback processes in the cores of clusters.
+In addition, the survey could discover new starburst-BCG clusters, and possibly answer the uniqueness question of the Phoenix cluster.
+Lastly, we will be able to use the survey to help estimate the completeness of previous X-ray survey (as most current surveys are biased against clusters with central X-ray bright point sources) and give better constraints on several cosmological parameters.

-\acknowledgments Acknowledgments.\\ T.\ S.\ and M.\ M.\ acknowledge support from the Kavli Research Investment Fund at MIT, and from NASA through Chandra grant GO5-16143.
+\acknowledgments Acknowledgments.\\ T.S. and M.M. acknowledge support from the Kavli Research Investment Fund at MIT, and from NASA through Chandra grant GO5-16143.